SuperManito/LinuxMirrors/docs/other/index.en.md

     Due to certain uncontrollable factors, Docker Hub is generally inaccessible in mainland China, making it impossible to pull images.
 It is recommended to use the domestic registry mirrors listed below.

     Note: The specified WEB protocol in the script is only for controlling the `Docker CE` software source. `Docker Registry` always uses the `HTTPS` protocol.

-!!! tip "Docker Compose no longer needs to be installed separately"

-    Starting from V2, Docker Compose is part of the Docker CLI.
-The script integrates the installation of this [plugin](https://docs.docker.com/compose/install/linux) by default.
-Please use the `docker compose` command instead of `docker-compose`.

 !!! quote "Built-in Registry Mirrors"